 *For more Batanes hotel choices and the best price or packaged deals, I suggest checking out Agoda and Booking.com.
-(If you’re rather interested in renting affordable yet comfortable houses or apartments, always check AirBnB).[/box_section]
+(If you’re rather interested in renting affordable yet comfortable houses or apartments, always check AirBnB).

-There are NO money exchange facilities in Batanes, but there are a few ATMs (Landbank and PNB).
-It’s also best to bring Philippines peso cash in advance, and don’t bother whipping out your credit card because there are no establishments in the islands either who accept it.[/box_section]
+There are NO money exchange facilities in Batanes, but there are a few ATMs (Landbank and PNB who accept Bancnet/Megalink & Expressnet cards).

 By jeepney.
 They journey around the island of Batan from 5:00AM to 5:00PM (you often just need to flag them down at certain areas).
 If in doubt, feel free to talk to a local.

 By tricycle.
-You can arrange this with your hotel, a tour operatore or directly with a tricycle driver.
+You can arrange this with your hotel, a tour operator, or directly with a tricycle driver.
 We call them as “Batoda” and apart from taking you to and from near distances, they can also provide day rentals to help you explore the island.
-To go around the north of Batan, they customarily ask Php 1,000 and for the south, about Php 1,500.
+To go around the north of Batan, they customarily ask Php 1,000, and for the south, about Php 1,500.
 (In Sabtang, touring the whole island starts at a cost of Php 800).

 By motorcycle or bike.
 You can rent a motorcycle starting at Php 500 a day (it can go up if you want a guide/driver, if you want a bigger motorbike, etc. and if you want per hour, it can be about Php 150 per hour).
 A simple bike would cost about Php 300 a day (or Php 25 per hour).
-If in doubt where to rent, just ask a local and they will direct you to the right place.
+If in doubt about where to rent, just ask a local and they will direct you to the right place.

 By car.
 If you’re coming with a big group, it’s best to do a tour for a hassle-free experience.

 By boat.
-To get to the other inhabited islands of Sabtang and Itbayat, you will need to go through an exciting boat ride with our local boats called as ‘faluwa’.
+To get to the other inhabited islands of Sabtang and Itbayat, you will need to go through an exciting boat ride with our local boats called ‘faluwa’.

-- Sabtang boat trips (that spans for about an hour) depart from Ivana port from 6:00AM to 7:00AM — you can get to this port from Basco by renting a tricycle roundtrip transfer which costs about Php 440.
+- Sabtang boat trips (that span for about an hour) depart from Ivana port from 6:00AM to 7:00AM — you can get to this port from Basco by renting a tricycle roundtrip transfer which costs about Php 440.
 The boat trip costs Php 100 per person each way, and once you arrive in Sabtang you will have to pay Php 200 environmental fee at the tourism office.
 Later on, you can take the boat ride back to Ivana starting from 8:00AM until 2:00 to 3:00PM (depending on the weather, there can still be boats at 5:00PM but it’s best to be at the Sabtang port before by 2:00PM — or better yet, just ask the locals what is the estimated time for the last trip back to Ivana).

 - There are 3 boat operators going to Sabtang and I went with M/B Aljolyner since I personally know the owners.
 You can contact them via this mobile number: +63 928-244-5475.

 - Itbayat boat trips are available from Basco every day from 6:00AM to 9:00AM in the mornings, and from Itbayat to Basco, around 11:00AM to 2:00PM.
 Per person, you will have to pay Php 450 one way.
-If you fail to catch the boat, there are no hotels in the island but you can always arrange a homestay with the locals or with your tour guide.
+If you fail to catch the boat, there are no hotels on the island but you can always arrange a homestay with the locals or with your tour guide.

-- There are also 3 boat operators going to Itbayat namely Itransa, Ocean Spirit and Veronica.
+- There are also 3 boat operators going to Itbayat namely Itransa, Ocean Spirit, and Veronica.

 Almost all Ivatans can understand and speak fluent English; but of course, it doesn’t hurt to use our language.
 We’ll be very impressed with you!